If you came to this page directly, you might wish to read a page on Monte Soratte first.

 Rignano was the location where travellers stopped to make their excursions to Monte Soratte: it had a post station where they hired horses and donkeys to reach the top of the mountain.

-Renaissance fountain; details showing a Roman relief and the heraldic symbols of
+(left) Renaissance fountain; (centre) a Roman relief; (right) heraldic symbols of

 the Borghese family